 Timing is also an important consideration.
 While it is impossible to specifically time the mergers and acquisitions market, it is worth remembering that the best time to sell, in terms of multiples and dollars, is often when one does not have to sell.
-A transaction process can be complex and emotionally challenging, so it is best for an owner to consider it while there is still “gas in the tank” and the business is performing well.
+A sale process can be complex and emotionally challenging, so it is best for an owner to consider it while there is still “gas in the tank” and the business is performing well.
 Demonstrating a bright outlook for the business and being able to achieve projections is important in order to optimize the transaction outcome and close a successful sale.

-Sometimes, the decision to sell is as simple as receiving an attractive offer that an owner cannot refuse.
+Sometimes, the decision to sell is as simple as receiving an attractive offer from a potential buyer that an owner cannot refuse.
 Large institutionalized corporations typically develop a methodical growth strategy, including an aggressive acquisition pipeline.
-In a competitive environment, certain businesses become “must-have” assets for strategic reasons, resulting in buyers making outsized offers.
+In a competitive environment, certain businesses become “must-have” assets for strategic reasons, resulting in buyers making outsized sales price offers.
 Family businesses would be wise to seriously consider such once-in-a-lifetime offers.

-BBH’s Corporate Advisory Group is dedicated to assisting family-owned businesses and providing strategic decision-making support across a broad range of corporate topics and business situations.
+BBH’s Corporate Advisory team is dedicated to assisting family-owned businesses and providing strategic decision-making support across a broad range of corporate topics and business situations.
 We would be happy to discuss what’s on your mind.
-For more information, please contact John Secor at firstname.lastname@example.org
+For more information, please contact John Secor.

 For families who decide that keeping the business in the family is the best option, our Center for Family Business works with family businesses to address myriad topics, from defining legacy and the future of the business to management and ownership succession planning to governance to capital policies, distributions, and family liquidity.
 For more information, please contact Ben Persofsky.